 Starting on a itsy-bitsy local scale, a group of fellow merchants along with Oceans Ambassadors Canada are trying to change behaviour on one tiny street.

 The amount of waste (particularly plastic waste) we create as a tiny community is unacceptable.
 Big lightbulb moment when you realize that waste doesn't ever really go "away."
 Recycling is a bit of myth and very little plastic is ever actually recycled.
-That means it's destined for the oceans where by 2050 there will be more plastic than fish.
+That means it's destined for the oceans where by 2050 there will be more plastic than fish by weight.

 I believe we can do better.
 I'm changing and I'm asking my fellow merchants to change.
 I'm also asking my community and our guests to change.
 Bring your own containers for take-out or leftovers and your own mugs for coffee.
-Refuse single-use packaging, ask more questions, demand change from local businesses and support them when they do change.
-Don't be that person that gets enraged because you can't have a straw anymore.
-And if you encounter that behaviour, tell the merchant YOU'RE GLAD they are making change.
-Give them a thumbs up or a hug.
+Refuse single-use packaging, ask more questions, demand change from local businesses and support them when they do change by giving them a thumbs up or a hug.
 Let's be the Lower Mainland's first Zero Waste Community.